 Car class shed its problems at the consumer's expense.

-We could write a giant class to do that:
+You could write a giant class to do that:

 It's not so bad now with only three creation methods.
 But maintaining it will be hairy as the application grows.
 This factory is going to become a huge spiderweb of interdependent factory methods!

-When we need a
+When you need a